 Catch Up on TV

 I can 99.9% guarantee this is what people will be doing first.
 Being a couch potato isn’t so bad.
 It’s easier to binge a TV series until the early hours these days.
 If you want to switch it up, watch a series from another country, turning the subtitles on.
 If there’s an option for English dubbed, skip it.
 Comfort, escape, indulge, nothing much else to say about this.

 “Never stop learning” is a mantra I will forever follow.
 Have you considered E-learning in conjunction with your current lifestyle?
 Whether it’s to expand your knowledge in your respected background, to help your career, improve yourself, learn something new etc, don’t overlook online courses.
 There are free ones out there.

 Class Central is a catalogue listing thousands of courses from over 900 universities and companies around the world, including the top universities and Google.
-Now, the courses listed are free, yes you’ve read that right.
-There’s no catch, just no certificate give upon completion.
-You’re spoilt for choice when it comes to subjects, art, business, computing, history, languages, personal development etc.
+There are free and paid courses.
+You’re spoilt for choice when it comes to subjects, art, business, computing, history, languages, personal development etc. Something for everyone.

 This has been going around the web quite recently.
 Google Arts & Culture has an extensive collection of virtual tours of landmarks and museums around the world which you can step into without having to purchase a flight ticket.
 It won’t be as good as seeing it with your own eyes in person so you’ll have to make do with Google street view.
 Sit back, “walk” around and explore.

 P.S. stay vigilant, don’t be racist, wash your hands, don’t be selfish, think about the people around you, and stop panic buying.
 Simple.